JUMP TO:

 That said, I think Polar is on the right track hardware-wise, and I greatly appreciate the concept of a single software platform (and a single set of features) shared across numerous hardware options.
 Thus, you can pick which price point matches your budget and still have the same software features as the watch twice the price.
 I love that concept, and wish more companies would do it.
 But that can’t come at the expense of slow feature development.

-Nonetheless, I think for the meantime, the Polar Vantage M3 will be a solid upgrade option for existing Polar users that may own a wide swath of older Polar watches that would be ripe for upgrade to something like the M3, gaining those users a heap of features.
+Nonetheless, I think for the meantime, the Polar Vantage M3 will be a solid upgrade option for existing Polar users who may own a wide swath of older Polar watches that would be ripe for upgrade to something like the M3, gaining those users a heap of features.

 With that – thanks for reading!

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Polar Vantage M3 or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 Post a Comment